forgivefarouk/image_classification_IN3/README.md

 ![CNN Architecture](reports/figures/model.png)

+- Initially, a basic model was constructed with three Conv2D layers and one Dense layer.
+However, it was observed that the model was underfitting.
+- To address the underfitting issue, a more complex architecture was developed, consisting of three blocks.
+Each block comprises a sequence of Conv2D, Conv2D, and MaxPooling2D layers.

 ### 3. Training and Validation

 - Split the dataset into training and validation sets (train =5K , validation=1K)
 - Scale the input to range from 0 to 1

+## Challenges

 ## Baseline Model